 We are lawyers, but we are not your lawyers.
 Even though we want to help as much as we can, we do not know the details of your project.
 For professional legal advice, please talk to a certified lawyer in your country.

-This article was written in August 2021 and we'll keep updating it with latest developments in the area.
+This article was written in August 2021 and updated in April 2022 to reflect the latest developments in the area.